 One of the oldest recorded dog breeds, the Pharaoh Hound originated in Egypt thousands of years ago.
-Evidence of the breed’s ancient Egyptian history lives on today in beautiful works of art depicting Pharaoh Hounds.
+Evidence of the breed’s ancient history lives on today in beautiful works of art depicting Pharaoh Hounds.
 These sculptures and paintings found in Egyptian temples date as far back as 4400 B.C.

 At some point in history, the Pharaoh Hound was brought to the Mediterranean island of Malta, possibly by the Phoenicians, where the dogs were used to hunt rabbits.
 The Pharaoh Hound has been known in Malta for more than 2,000 years, where it has remained virtually unchanged from its ancestors that are seen decorating Egyptian tombs.
 Today, the Pharaoh Hound is the national hound of Malta.
-It was first registered with the American Kennel Club in 1983, where it is now a member of the Hound Group.
+It was first registered with the American Kennel Club in 1983 and is now a member of the Hound Group.

 Pharaoh Hound Care

 The Pharaoh Hound was born to run, and it needs appropriate outlets for this abundant energy.
 Provide daily running opportunities in a safely enclosed area, and include one or two daily walks in your routine as well.
 Younger dogs will need to stretch their legs more frequently (three or four times a day), but older Pharaoh Hounds can usually be satisfied with about 30 minutes of exercise per day.

-Although highly intelligent, Pharaoh Hounds aren’t particularly obedient in the sense that they are independently minded and won’t just do something because you ask.
-To get the most out of a Pharaoh Hound, training must be creative and fun.
-Make it a game and use positive methods with plenty of treats and toys or play as rewards and watch your Pharaoh Hound to thrive.
+Although highly intelligent, Pharaoh Hounds aren’t particularly obedient in the sense that they are independent-minded and won’t just do something because you ask.
+Training must be entertaining and fun.
+Make it a game and use positive methods with plenty of treats, toys, or playtime as rewards for your Pharaoh Hound to thrive.
 Basic obedience training can begin when puppies are eight weeks old.

 Pharaoh Hounds have a high prey drive and will chase after anything they see or smell.
-Because of this, Pharaoh Hounds can never be off leash or they might run away, possibly into a dangerous situation like oncoming traffic.
-While consistent training can help improve your dog's recall skills, it's best to keep your Pharaoh Hound on a leash or in a safely enclosed place for exercise.
+Because of this, Pharaoh Hounds can never be off-leash or they may run away, possibly into dangerous situations like oncoming traffic.
+While consistent training can help improve your dog's recall skills, it's best to keep your Pharaoh Hound on a leash or in a safely enclosed fence for exercise, play, and training sessions.